wvzack/ADS-B-3D/README.md

 3. Change your ip adress and put in your api key:

-    - Swap pi in the following command for your username on your Raspberry Pi.
+    - Swap pi in the following command for your username on your Raspberry Pi (default is pi).

     - `nano '/home/pi/ADS-B-3D/ADS-B-3D/server.py'`

-    - Navagate to `Data_Fetch_Link = 'http://192.168.x.x:8080/data/aircraft.json'` replace the ip adress with the localhost link of the pi.
+    - Navagate to `Data_Fetch_Link = 'http://localhost:8080/data/aircraft.json'` Make sure you have the right port for the data.
+    -
     - Next go to `ACCESS_TOKEN = ''` Paste your access token (from cesium) between the parentheses.

     - Save using `ctrl+s` and then `ctrl+x`

-5. Now to configure the HTML document run:
+5. Now to configure the HTML document run (again replace with your username):

     -  `nano '/home/pi/ADS-B-3D/ADS-B-3D/templates/index.html'`

-    - Scroll down to `Cesium.Ion.defaultAccessToken = '';` Replace this with your token aswell.
+    - Scroll down to `Cesium.Ion.defaultAccessToken = '';` Paste your token between the single quotation marks.

     - Again hit `ctrl+s` and `ctrl+x`

 6. Running the script:
-    - We can now try running the script with:
+    - We can now try running the script with (again swap for your username):

     - `python3 python3 '/home/pi/ADS-B-3D/ADS-B-3D/server.py'`